dhuwail/academic-website/content/authors/admin/_index.md

 - Visitors
 ---

-Dr Dari Alhuwail is a Fellow of the [International Academy of Health Sciences Informatics](https://imia-medinfo.org/wp/iahsi/), a Fellow of the [American Medical Informatics Association](https://www.amia.org/), and an executive board member at the [Communication and Information Technology Regulatory Authority](https://www.citra.gov.kw/).
+Dr Dari Alhuwail is an executive board member at the [Communication and Information Technology Regulatory Authority](https://www.citra.gov.kw/), a Fellow of the [International Academy of Health Sciences Informatics](https://imia-medinfo.org/wp/iahsi/), and a Fellow of the [American Medical Informatics Association](https://www.amia.org/).
 He is also an Associate Professor at the [Information Science Department](https://www.isc.ku.edu.kw/) in the [College of Life Sciences](http://www.ku.edu.kw/COLS/), [Kuwait University](http://ku.edu.kw/).
 He is also an Adjunct Faculty member at the [School of Medicine at the University of Dundee](https://www.dundee.ac.uk/medicine/), supervising graduate students in Health Informatics.

 Currently, he serves as board member at the [Sabah AlAhmad Center for Giftedness and Creativity](https://sacgc.org/), a [Kuwait Foundation for the Advancement of Sciences](https://www.kfas.org/) Center.
 He also serves as a Health Informatics Consultant at [Dasman Diabetes Institute](https://www.dasmaninstitute.org/) where he co-founded the Health Informatics Unit.